 Internships may also be available in other CAH departments such as Public Art, Legislative and External Affairs.

 Prospective Intern Experience and Key Competencies:

-Interest in, and knowledge of, the arts in Washington, DC is vital.
+Interest in, and knowledge of, the arts in Washington, D.C.
 Knowledge of District of Columbia arts/cultural organizations and individual artists preferred.

 - Strong computer skills with competencies in Microsoft Office;

 - Attention to detail and ability to work on several tasks in tandem;